ymdatta/ASE_Spring24_Project/src/gate.md

   sayd(d.rows[1], #d.rows)
 ```
 Finally, we baseline against random choice.
 This is another
-important principle of empirical SE-- baseline against the dumbest
+important principle of empirical SE-- baseline against some
+reasonable random alternative.
-thing you know.
-There's some maths that says the probability
+There's some maths that says the confidence
-of
+of seeing an event at probability $p$ after $n$  random trials
+is $C=1-(1-p)^n$ which rearranges to $n=\log(1-C)/\log(1-p)$.
+There's
+other maths that says two numbers from the same distribution are
+insignificantly different if they differ by less than $d\times\mu$ (the
+standard deviation) where $d$ is Cohen's constant (usually .35).
+The x-range of a normal curve
+(which effectively, runs $-3 \le x \le 3$) which means that  the position
+of a  solution that is  indistinguishable from the best position at
+probability
+$d/6$.
+Further, it we have some way to sort the examples, then
+a binary chop will find that region after logarithmic samples.
+Putting
+all that together, then we should compare all the above to randomly
+sampling the following number of times

+$$n = \log_2\left(  \frac{1-C}{1-d/6}     \right) $$

 ```lua
   -- eg.gate(), continued
   print"#random" ------------------------------------------------------